2. SpaceStudio User Guide#

 2.5.3.
 Editing an architecture#

 To modify an architecture, you must open its architecture diagram.
-TO do so, expand the architecture node in the project explorer and double-click on the diagram file.
+To do so, expand the architecture node in the project explorer and double-click on the diagram file.
 The architecture diagram will open in a new tab, and you can edit it as required.

 2.5.3.1.
 The Architecture Editor#